AlexanderSlynek/personal-finance-tracker/README.md

 Personal Finance Tracker

-Overview
+A console-based application written in Python for managing personal income and expenses.

+⸻

+Description

-Personal Finance Tracker is a command-line application written in Python that helps users manage their personal finances.
+Personal Finance Tracker is a command-line application that allows users to record and organize their financial transactions.

-The application allows users to record income and expenses, monitor their balance, organize transactions by category, and store financial data between program launches.
+The program supports adding income and expenses, calculating the current balance, searching and sorting transactions, displaying statistics by category, and automatically saving data between program launches.

-This project was created to practice Python programming, file handling, data processing, and working with functions.
+This project was created to practice Python programming, file handling, and working with data structures.

+⸻

 Features

+Function	Description
-Record income
+Add Income	Record income transactions

-Record expenses

-View transaction history

-Calculate current balance

-Display total income
+Add Expense	Record expense transactions
+Transaction History	View all saved transactions Balance Calculation	Calculate the current balance Total Income	Display the total amount of income

-Display total expenses
+Total Expenses	Display the total amount of expenses Delete Transaction	Remove a selected transaction

-Delete individual transactions

-Clear all transactions
+Clear History	Delete all saved transactions

-Search transactions by keyword
+Search	Find transactions by keyword

-Sort transactions by amount
+Sorting	Sort transactions by amount

-Display income grouped by category

-Display expenses grouped by category
+Expense Categories	View expenses grouped by category Income Categories	View income grouped by category

-Automatically save all data to a local file
+Data Persistence	Automatically save transactions to a file

+⸻

 Technologies

-Python 3
+* Python 3

-datetime
+* datetime

-File I/O
+* File handling

-Exception handling
+* Exception handling

-Lists
+* Lists

-Dictionaries
+* Dictionaries

+⸻

 Project Structure